TheHosh/Shipment-Manager-196D/README.md

 You have two options for compiling and deploying the smart contract: using Truffle or using Remix IDE.

+*Truffle is a bit more involved than Remix.
+We recommend following our guide to using Remix IDE to deploy the smart contract unless you are more comfrotable with Truffle.*

 -Using Remix IDE-

 1. Start Ganache